 - There is two factor support.
 By default CAS allows two factor to be used, but the IdP can be optionally configured to deny authentication to a particular application if the user is not authenticated via two factor.

 - There is additional authorization support.
 We can assert custom authorization attributes to your particular application to represent its roles.
 We can calculate custom attributes based on any combination of I2A2 characteristics as well as other data loaded into our system.

 - Real long term, *everything* should be SAML, and nothing would be CAS except the Shibboleth IdP itself.

 CASCAS is our recommended authentication and authorization service for all web-based applications that are not compatible with SAML.
 It provides a Single Sign-On (SSO) experience for Purdue users along with all applications configured for SAML or CAS.

 To learn more about Purdue's Centralized Authentication Service (CAS) - including a link to the required Service Level Agreement (SLA) needed to add your server to use CAS, please click Centralized Authentication Service (CAS).

-To request access to either Purdue's I2A2 or ApacheDS implementation, you will first need to fill out a Service Level Agreement (SLA) between your group and the IAMO.
-Please fill out section VII Client Definitions: section A, VIII Signatures: section A and IX Appendix A: sections A, B, C D and E. In section C, make sure you check either I2A2 or ApacheDS, depending on which one you wish access.
+We will continue to offer I2A2 access, although at some point we will need to begin phasing out its use.
+We strongly recommend configuring new applications using one of the above non-I2A2 options, and reserve future I2A2 use for applications already built to use it.
+To request access to Purdue's I2A2 implementation, you will first need to fill out a Service Level Agreement (SLA) between your group and the IAMO.
+Please fill out section VII Client Definitions: section A, VIII Signatures: section A and IX Appendix A: sections A, B, C D and E. In section C, make sure you check I2A2.
 Once you have this filled out, forward the hard copy to: IAMO Director / ITAP / ROSS.
 Please allow 3-5 business days for processing.

 If you have any questions, please contact email@example.com.